Mad Max Movie Facts

-50 of the most interesting Mad Max facts you didn't know about.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
+50 of the most interesting Mad Max easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
 These behind the scene easter eggs and hidden messages will give you another view of Mad Max movie message.

 The stunt involving a tanker rolling over was so dangerous that the stunt driver was not allowed to eat food for 12 hours before shooting.
 This was in case something went wrong and he needed to be rushed into surgery.